ClojureBridge/drawing/curriculum/create-something.md

 ```

 Another challenge was a `draw` function.
-Clara found a couple of ways to repeat in Clojure.
+Clara found a couple of ways to repeat something in Clojure.
 Among them, she chose `dotimes` and `nth` to repeatedly draw images.
-The `nth` is the one in
+The `nth` function is the one in
 [More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md)

-In this case, she knew there were exactly 3 snowflakes, so she changed the code to draw 3 snowflakes as in blow:
+In this case, she knew there were exactly 3 snowflakes, so she changed the code to draw 3 snowflakes as in the below:

 ```clojure
 (dotimes [n 3]
     (q/image @flake (nth x-params n) (:y (nth state n))))
 ```

-At this moment, her entire `practice.clj` looks like this:
+At this point, her entire `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice